Sindhu Bhairavi (film): Production

 Sivakumar recalled the instance when he had to grapple with high tides when he sat on the rocks at the Visakhapatnam beach during the shoot.
 He recalled, "Nothing would deter KB [Balachander] from extracting the best out of the actors.
 He would ask us to get ready for a retake even if he finds a slightest slip in our performance".
 When offered to act in the film by Balachander, Suhasini agreed after knowing that he would enact and explain every scene.
 Suhasini and Sulakshana's characters were named after the two parts of the name of the Carnatic raga, Sindhu Bhairavi.
 Delhi Ganesh was asked by Balachander to portray a mridangam player, and though he did not know how to play the instrument, he had a sense of rhythm and soon became "engrossed in the role".
+Pratap Pothen shot for 15 days, but his scenes did not make the final cut.
+While shooting for the film in Vishakapatnam, Balachander saw America Alludu (1985) and sought permission from K. Vasu to reuse a scene that Ananthu had suggested.

 Themes and influences

 The film's theme is based on extramarital affairs interwoven with Carnatic music.
 Ajayan Bala stated: "most compatible minds in Sindhu Bhairavi, the singer and his fan, were not allowed to live together, even after the wife reconciled herself to that".
 Kandhasamy, Balachander's son-in-law, stated, "Sindhu Bhairavi established the sanctity of the institution of marriage and the dignity of the concubine".
-Sowmya Rajendran compared the film to another Sivakumar starrer Rosappu Ravikkaikari (1979) due to adultery being the mutual theme, the difference being that Sivakumar's character in Sindhu Bhairavi is the adulterous one, unlike Rosappu Ravikkaikari where it is his wife.
+Sowmya Rajendran compared the film to another Sivakumar starrer Rosappu Ravikkaikari (1979) due to adultery being the mutual theme, the difference being that Sivakumar's character in Sindhu Bhairavi is the adulterous one, unlike Rosappu Ravikkaikari where it is Deepa's character who plays Sivakumar's wife.

+Popular culture

+Sindhu Bhairavi was parodied in the Star Vijay comedy series Lollu Sabha, in an episode named "Sindhu By Ravi".
+In one of the episodes of "Thirukkural with the Times," பாரதி பாஸ்கர் stated that she is reminded of the Tamil film Sindhu Bhairavi, one of K. Balachander's finest.
+In the film, JKB, a married man and a celebrated singer, has an affair with Sindhu, his admirer.
+After much turmoil and soul-searching, his family agrees to a second marriage.
+But Sindhu walks away.
+Her reason—she does not want to become the precedent for moral compromise.
+If a great artist like JKB bends the code of public probity, she fears others will use him as a license to do the same.
+She chooses obscurity over validation.
+The film's climax, like Valluvar's couplet 137: "From propriety of conduct men attain greatness; from impropriety springs disgrace that none can bear," is a meditation on the burden of those in the public eye.
+Fame, power, and influence are not shields—they are mirrors that magnify every flaw.